osgilliath/osgilliath/README.md

   techCommunities: {
                         uni: "Uttarakhand Technical University",
-                        languages: "English, Hindi, the Language of Love",
+                        languages: "English, Hindi, the Language of Love", },
-                        mentor: "Life"
-                      },
- challenge: "Trying to find a field to devote my time to, and also trying to figure out the meaning of life" }
+ challenge: "Trying to find a field to devote my time to, while figuring out life" chama!!
+}
 ```
 <!--